What is the best way to boost your blog’s traffic?

 #13 Your blog’s loading time matters!

 If it takes your blog a long time to load, it could be hurting your SEO.
-There is a lot that goes in to speeding up your blog, so if you want the quick-and-easy way to fix your blog load times, I recommend hiring iMark Interactive to do it for you (I’m a long-time customer of theirs!).
+There is a lot that goes in to speeding up your blog, so if you want the quick-and-easy way to fix your blog load times, I recommend you hire a WordPress expert.

 #14 Ignore EVERYTHING I just said and try to write THE most thorough and helpful post in the world.